Judge: JetBlue pilot is competent to stand trial

-SAN ANTONIO (Reuters) - A federal judge ruled on Friday that the pilot of a JetBlue flight whose midair meltdown forced the flight to make an emergency landing in Amarillo, Texas, in March is competent to stand trial.
+SAN ANTONIO, June 15 (Reuters) - A federal judge ruled on Friday that the pilot of a JetBlue flight whose midair meltdown forced the flight to make an emergency landing in Amarillo, Texas, in March is competent to stand trial.

 The ruling was made by U.S. District Judge Mary Lou Robinson in Amarillo after Clayton Osbon’s attorney and prosecutors agreed that he is “not now suffering from a mental disease or defect” that would make it impossible for him to assist in his own defense, according to court documents.